Maryland Pit Beef on the Char-Broil Big Easy

 Pulled Chicken BBQ Sandwich

 I loaded up my Weber Smokey Mountain (WSM) cooker with split breasts.
 I removed the skin from the chicken first because it isn’t going to crisp when you are smoking low-and-slow.
 All the skin does is prevent the smoke and salt and pepper from penetrating the meat.
 So, off with it!
-I prefer the WSM cooker because I believe that cooking chicken over a water pan results in a more tender, juicer meat so I don’t worry about removing the skin and having dry chicken.
+I prefer the WSM cooker.
+I believe that cooking chicken over a water pan results in a more tender, juicer meat.
+That way I don’t need to worry about removing the skin and having dry chicken.

 After the chicken is cooked and cooled I pull or shred it and use it in tons of recipes, like simple pulled chicken BBQ sandwiches.
 Just add a bit of your favorite BBQ sauce and slap it on a bun, add some chips on the side, and you’re ready to eat!